intel/inference-model-manager/docs/platform_user_guide.md

 ### Creating inference endpoints

-Creating endpoint will create deployment with Tensorflow Serving instance.
+Creating endpoint creates a deployment with Tensorflow Serving instance.
 Endpoints can be created by using a REST endpoint exposed by Management API with an address:

 `https://<management-api-address>/tenants/<tenant-name>/endpoints`